brainsatplay/wasl/README.md

 ## Introduction
 **WASL** is a specification language for defining web applications.

+At its core, `wasl` allows you to specify a JSON tree of source files and custom scripts.
+This then executes a whole program stored across the web.

+**WASL** files inherit heavily from the `package.json` file from Node.js.

-This specification is written in [JSON Schema](https://json-schema.org/) and validated using [Ajv](https://ajv.js.org/).
+The specification is written in [JSON Schema](https://json-schema.org/) and validated using [Ajv](https://ajv.js.org/).
 Typescript types are generaged using [json-schema-to-typescript](https://www.npmjs.com/package/json-schema-to-typescript).

-**WASL** files inherit heavily from the `package.json` file from Node.js.

 Its defining features are:
 - A new `graph` key/value pair to declare application logic and associations with other code files.